kusumsiri/live-chat-app/README.md

-# live-chat-app
+# Live chat application with AWS WebSocket API
-Live chat application with AWS websockets
+This repository contains code to create a live chat application with the AWS WebSocket API.